 Squirrels Wire Damage In An Attic:

-The product that finally solved this homeowner's 10 year struggle to get rid of squirrels in the attic was Rodent Strobe's pest control strobes.
-And the squirrels that caused the attic wire damage - still play in her yard but these squirrels will not go back into her attic.
+The product that finally solved this homeowner's 10 year struggle (Wire Damage Pictures Above) to Get Rid of Squirrels in the Attic was Rodent Strobe's (No longer selling Strobes) Pest Control Strobes.
+And the Squirrels that caused the Attic wire damage - still play in her yard but these Squirrels will not go back into her Attic.

 Her Get Rid of Squirrels in Attic Testimony and others:

-"I have had problems with squirrels getting in my attic for about ten years.
+"I have had problems with Squirrels Getting in My Attic for about ten years.
 The noise they made bothered me and I hated the holes they made in my house.
-I called a nationwide pest control service and they gave me the name of a man who would come out and trap the squirrels.
+I called a nationwide Pest Control service and they gave me the name of a man who would come out and trap the Squirrels.
 The man charged me $250.00.
 I hired him two different times but did not notice a difference.
-Then I had the strobe lights installed.
+Then I had the Strobe Lights installed.
 They work.
-They ran the squirrels out".
-(This testimony was emailed to Rodent Strobe Inc. 10 months after the strobes were installed.)
+They ran the Squirrels out".
+(This testimony was emailed to Rodent Strobe Inc. (Not doing business)10 months after the Strobes were installed.)

 A.M.
 Memphis, TN